ahs502/key-file-storage/README.md

 - `undefined` is not supported as a savable value, but `null` is.
 Saving a key with value `undefined` is equivalent to remove it.
 So, you can use `kfs['key'] = undefined` or even `kfs['*'] = undefined` to delete files.

-- Synchronous API will throw an exception if any errors happens, so you shall handle it your way.
+- Synchronous API will throw an exception if any errors happen, so you shall handle it your way.

 ### Asynchronous API with Promises